Skip to main content

 Tuesday, May 19, 2020

 This entry was written for, and is up today at, zoeryanprojects, more information below. ** I walked by this Mondrian one day at the Art Institute, just wandering with a friend.
 I am tall, and she is taller, carries herself like a long line and speaks in lineated prose, and, although she was in another room when I happened on this painting, the elongation of space was a part of my impression.
-I first became aware [...] more
+I first became aware of the significance [...] more

 iris Kensmil and Remy Jungerman Further Looking